 For citations of up to five authors, all authors are to be listed for the first in-text citation.
 For six or more authors, use the first author's name followed by "et al.".
 A series of citations should be listed in alphabetical order and separated by semicolons.
 Example of citing several authors and articles:

-AUTHOR TYPE FIRST IN-TEXT CITATION SUBSEQUENT IN-TEXT CITATION
+AUTHOR TYPE IN-TEXT CITATION

-NO AUTHOR ("Title of the Work," 2018)
+NO AUTHOR ("Title of the Work" 2018)

-1 AUTHOR (Taylor, 2018)
+1 AUTHOR (Taylor 2018)

-2 AUTHORS (Taylor & Kotler, 2018)
+2 AUTHORS (Taylor and Kotler 2018)

-3-5 AUTHORS (Taylor, Kotler, Johnson, & Parker, 2018) (Taylor et al., 2018)
+3 AUTHORS (Taylor, Kotler, and Johnson 2018)

-6+ AUTHORS (Taylor et al., 2018)
+>3 AUTHORS (Taylor et al. 2018)